South Australia (song)

-"South Australia" (Roud # 325) is a sea shanty, also known under such titles as "Rolling King" and "Bound for South Australia".
+"South Australia" (Roud 325) is a sea shanty and folk song, also known under such titles as "Rolling King" and "Bound for South Australia".
 As an original worksong it was sung in a variety of trades, including being used by the wool and later the wheat traders who worked the clipper ships between Australian ports and London.
 In adapted form, it is now a very popular song among folk music performers that is recorded by many artists and is present in many of today's song books.

 History as a shanty

 Information on the age, spread, and practical use of the shanty is relatively sparse.
 However, the evidence at hand does not suggest there is anything particularly or locally "Australian" about the song, contrary to how it has become popularly envisioned since the late 20th century.

 It was first noted by sea music author L.A.
 Smith, who collected it "from a coloured seaman at the [Sailors'] 'Home'" in London and published it in her 1888 collection, The Music of the Waters.

 The shanty is not mentioned again until the 1900s (decade).
 Patterson (1900) mentions a heaving chanty titled "Bound to Western Australia," and the veteran African-American sailor James H. Williams mentioned the song in a 1909 article.

 In the 1930s or 1940s, at Sailors' Snug Harbor, New York, shanty collector William Main Doerflinger recorded veteran sailor William Laurie of Greenock, Scotland, who began a career in sailing ships in the late 1870s.
 The one verse sung by Laurie was published, with tune, in Doerflinger's 1951 book.

 This shanty is not attested in writing again until Lydia Parrish's study of the music tradition of Georgia Sea Islanders, published in 1942.

 In 1946, J.T.
 Hatfield shared his recollections of a much earlier, 1886 voyage as a passenger traveling from Pensacola to Nice.
 During this voyage, Hatfield had noted the shanties sung by the crew, who were all black men from Jamaica.
 This version, which includes both tune and text, includes the unusual phrase, "Hooray!
 You're a lanky!", which may have been a mishearing by Hatfield.

 Another remembered version comes in F.P.
 Harlow's Chanteying Aboard American Ships (1962), in which the author recalls shanties sung aboard the ship Akbar on a trip from Massachusetts to Melbourne, Australia in 1876.
 A crew mate "Dave" is said to have taught this to the crew while pumping at the windlass.
 As no references to the song put it any earlier than the mid-1870s, it may well be that the song was new at the time.